Rachael Thomas: 2021 election and 44th Parliament

-In September 2021, Harder was reelected with about 55% of the popular vote.
+In September 2021, Harder was reelected with approximately 55% of the popular vote.
 In November 2021, she legally changed her name to last name to "Thomas" after her marriage earlier in the year, and began using it for her parliamentary work.
+During Erin O'Toole's post-election reshuffling of the shadow cabinet, Thomas was not granted a Shadow Cabinet position, it has been speculated that this is due to her stance on vaccination during the COVID-19 pandemic in Canada.